Beam-On-Graph: Simultaneous Channel Estimation for mmWave MIMO Systems with Multiple Users: The SWIFT Framework

 We first consider the simple case where equal probabilities of various candidate beams are used.
 Then the probability that the $n$th candidate vector $\bm{f}_c(n)$ is included in $\bm{F}_m$ at the BS becomes

 and the probability that the $n$th candidate vector $\bm{w}_c(n)$ is included in $\bm{W}_m^{(u)}$ at the UE becomes

 In all cases, we assume that the BS uses a pseudo-random number generator for the random beam selection process in each measurement and that this process can be predicted by each user, i.e., each UE knows which random beam selection the BS has made.
+In practice, this may require the BS to broadcast its pseudo-random seed before the first channel measurement of each new estimation process.
+Due to the low data requirement of this broadcast, the seed could be transmitted through a feedback channel while incurring little overhead.

 In this section, we consider the equal probability beam selection as described in (\ref{P_f_n}) and (\ref{P_w_n}) and modify the probabilities later in Section \ref{sec:nubp} to further improve the channel estimation performance.
 Fig. \ref{MU_graph} illustrates an example of a random beam selection process.
 As can be observed in the first measurement, the BS has selected both the first candidate beamforming vector $\bm{f}_c(1)$ and the third candidate beamforming vector $\bm{f}_c(3)$.
 In the same measurement, user 1 has selected the first UE candidate beamforming vector $\bm{w}_c(1)$, while user U has selected $\bm{w}_c(3)$.
+We conclude this sub-section by expressing the sequence of all measurements up to the $m$th one collected at the $u$th user by a $ m R_{\!U\!E}\times 1$ vector given by